nikochiko/cockblocker/README.md

 # to create a chain of more monitoring process, just repeat monitor_process.py that many times.
 For example
 python3 monitor_process.py monitor_process.py monitor_process.py blocker.py /etc/hosts
 # this will create a chain of 3 monitoring process and one blocker process.
+# Technology of our time (copy-paste) makes it very easy to do this multiple times.
+# In vim, you can select it and paste it 100s of times with a few keystrokes.
 ```